sahib/brig/docs/quickstart.rst

 ---------------

 Before synchronizing them, you need to *stage* them.
-The files will be stored encrypted (and possibly compressed) in blobs on your harddisks.
+The files will be stored encrypted (and possibly compressed) in blobs on your hard disks.

 .. raw:: html